barryclark/jekyll-now/_posts/2017-08-11-Haufe-Summer_Practice.md

 header-img: "images/HaufeSummerPractice/5-Coding-Challenges-to-Help-You-Train-Your-Brain.jpg"
 ---

-# Nechitelea Robert&Chiriac Alex.Mobile applicatin with React-Native
+# Nechitelea Robert & Chiriac Alex: Mobile applicatin with React-Native

 Hello, my name is Nechitelea Robert and together with my colleagues Chiriac Alex(students at the West University of Timisoara) and Dragutoiu Alexandru we developed a mobile application that shows the availability of Haufe’s meeting rooms based on Outlook Calendar scheduling as part of our summer practice.